 There is normally shore power (16 amp and 32 amp) on the pontoons and there is water from two points with a hose supplied.
 They will charge £3 per night for the 16 amp and £6 per night for the 32 amp.

 Update for 2022.
 The shore power was damaged when they reinstalled the pontoons this year so, for this year (2022) only there is no shore power.

 Water on both pontoons and electricity on the Kyle of Lochalsh pontoon but for everything else you have to rely on the towns (which is par for the course at most Highland Council Harbours)

-When they are closed you can shower at the swimming pool at the other end of town (that opens quite early in the morning) There is no shore power.
+When they are closed you can shower at the swimming pool at the other end of town (that opens quite early in the morning).
 Diesel can be obtained by arrangement with the HM or auto diesel from the garage in cans.
 Petrol, Calor Gas and Camping Gaz is also available at the garage.

 There is a huge Co-Op up behind the hotel on the foreshore and a complete range of shops including a small chandlery.
 If you need it there is a very good computer fixer just over the traffic lights (guess how we found that out!!)